 Sedatives or tranquilizers are a class of medications that induce sedation by reducing excitement and irritability.
-But sedation is a pretty broad term, and therefore cannabis can interact in different ways with different sedatives.
+Sedation is a pretty broad term, and therefore cannabis can interact in different ways with different sedatives.

 In general, it seems that combining cannabis and sedatives results in an additive effect.

-Though this combination is not dangerous, as is mixing alcohol with sedatives, you can expect additional drowsiness and sedation from mixing these two.
-We definitely don’t recommend it.
+Though this combination is not dangerous (as for example mixing alcohol and sedatives), you can expect additional drowsiness and sedation from mixing these two.

 Newer versions of antidepressant drugs have been improved not to carry such high risks of contraindications and interactions with other medications and substances.

-Unfortunately, the research for this correlation is also very scarce.
+Unfortunately, the research for this relationship is also very scarce.
 There are only a few reported cases of adverse effects caused by mixing cannabis and antidepressant drugs.
 (1)

-However, until we know more about this type of interaction, you should probably steer clear of weed during your antidepressant therapy, just to be safe.
+However, until we know more about this type of interaction, you should probably steer clear of cannabis while you’re using antidepressants, just to be safe.